 For more information on submission requirements or to submit an online application, please visit the Poetry Broadsides Call for Qualifications in the Form Center.

 Questions related to the Poetry Broadsides may be directed to Amanda Rigali, Recreation Coordinator.

 Complimentary poetry workshops are open to poets of all levels.
 An RSVP is not required for workshops.

 Jubilations: Hosted by the Malibu Poet Laureate Nathan Hassall.
-A gathering themed to celebrate joy in a time of whelming possibilities, to give voice to the true nature of vitality modeled on the natural world, to attend to the power of love and joy.
-Gathering is open air and features selected poets, and open mic, and conversation.
+A gathering themed to celebrate joy in a time of whelming possibilities, to give voice to the true nature of vitality modeled on the natural world, and to attend to the power of love and joy.
+The gathering features selected poets, an open mic, and conversation.
 Complimentary and an RSVP is not required.

 Malibu Poet Laureate